 Since the GI Bill is a benefit, not an entitlement, transferability may hit the chopping block due to sequestration and other budget cuts.

-Over 4,000 soldiers lost their GI Bill transferability in January 2013.
-If it makes sense for your family to look into GI Bill transferability, don’t wait another day.
+For example, over 4,000 soldiers lost their GI Bill transferability in January 2013.
+If it makes sense for your family to look into GI Bill transferability, don't wait another day.
 Start your application now.

 While the options are fewer, these benefits are still yours.
 Take advantage of those that apply to you while you still can.